spree_dev_tools gem that helps you write Spree-specific tests.

 - Extending Core Models - Connecting Brands to Products

-- Storefront Tutorial - Creating storefront pages
+- API Tutorial - Creating Brand API endpoints

-- RSpec Documentation - Official RSpec docs
+spree rspecand the other dev workflow commands - RSpec Documentation - Official RSpec docs

 - Factory Bot Documentation - Factory Bot guide